Executor¶

 Everything else — Nextcloud / CalDAV / IMAP / SMTP credentials, service tokens, per-user secrets — is manifest-derived.
 Each skill's skill.md frontmatter declares its env vars in the env: block; build_skill_env() walks the loaded skill index and resolves each EnvSpec against the task's EnvContext.
 This replaces the hardcoded credential-injection block in execute_task that used to duplicate the same wiring across the executor, the proxy strip-set, and the auth map.

-EnvSpec sources: config (dotted config path with when guard), resource (resource mount path), resource_json (all resources of a type as JSON), user_resource_config (TOML extras field), template_file (auto-create from template), secret (per-user encrypted secret), setup_env (skill-defined hook in __init__.py:setup_env(ctx) — used by developer for the git credential helper + API wrappers it bind-mounts into the sandbox).
+EnvSpec sources: config (dotted config path with when guard), template_file (auto-create from template), secret (per-user encrypted secret), user_id (the task's user id, for skills that scope by it), setup_env (skill-defined hook in __init__.py:setup_env(ctx) — used by developer for the git credential helper + API wrappers it bind-mounts into the sandbox, and by google_workspace for its OAuth token).
+The resource-backed sources (resource, resource_json, user_resource_config) and the gate_user_has_resource flag were removed in the Resources sunset — no bundled skill used them.

-Two pre-resolution gates filter out specs that shouldn't fire:
+One pre-resolution gate filters out specs that shouldn't fire:

 CalDAV discovery is itself a best-effort step: discover_calendars_for_task(task, config) returns [] when CalDAV is unconfigured / unreachable / the user owns no calendars.
 The same helper is reused by the scheduler's two subprocess paths (_execute_skill_task, _execute_command_task) so the gate fires consistently across LLM, skill-task, and command-task dispatch.